Tomires/thesis-masters/navigator.md

 ![Swatches for the plot's shape feature.](images/statistics_shape.png)

-When mapping a numerical attribute onto the shape feature, the values are distributed into two bins of equal or similar size based on the median value.
+When mapping a numerical attribute onto the shape feature, the values are divided into two bins of equal or similar size based on the median value.
 Each bin is then assigned a shape.
 If the attribute in question is categorical, unique values are mapped onto three distinct shapes.
 If more than three unique values exist, one of the shapes is used for multiple values.

 1. (materialdesign) https://material.io/design/
 2. (daydreamelements) https://developers.google.com/vr/elements/overview